PiJoules/toy-kernel/README.md

   - `clang` is nice because it doesn't require building a full cross-compiler toolchain.
 - lld 11.0.0
+  - NOTE: The explicit `-target` passed to clang does not explicitly specify an OS (or vendor), so by default, clang under the hood will use a GCC toolchain, which explicitly calls gcc/g++ for the link step.
+This will mean any linker flags passed to clang during linking will be passed to gcc.
+For some versions of gcc, the flag `-fuse-ld=lld` will only use an executable explictly called `lld` rather than searching for programs like `lld-11`, potentially resulting in some errors.
+(I trying to figure out why I kept hitting `collect2: fatal error: cannot find ‘ld’`.)
+If you happen to `apt-get` `lld` with a specific version number, you can work around this by either `apt-get`ing `lld` without the version number, or symlinking your `lld-{version}` to `lld`.
 - ld 2.35.2
   - FIXME: Turns out I've been using the system linker for flat binaries.
 I should get rid of this and just use lld.